Starignus/pydantic_tutorial/README.md

-# pydantic_tutorial
-Getting started with Pydantic
+# Getting started with Pydantic